Judge nearly leaves yard in Yankees' 5-1 win over Mariners

 PERFECT DEBUT

 The newest addition to New York's bullpen was dominant.
 David Robertson struck out the side in an impressive inning, his first appearance since being reacquired from the White Sox in a trade.
-Dellin Betances had a shaky eighth while allowing two hits — Seattle's first since the second inning — but no runs.
+Dellin Betances had a shaky eighth while allowing two hits but no runs.

 TRAINER'S ROOM